YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 In order to function, this module requires the following prerequisites:
  * Foundry VTT software for playing tabletop role-playing games (TTRPG) online (https://foundryvtt.com/)
  * k4lt system - KULT: Divinity Lost (4th Edition) (https://github.com/YanKlInnomme/FoundryVTT-k4lt)

+## Version 2.2.0
+ * Update of the OST compendium (correction of audio file paths and addition of the Sound Tracker to highlight Helmgast's content policy and the 30-second playback of audio tracks)

 ## Version 2.1.0
  * Upgrade to Foundry VTT version 12